aj-sarama/nvim/README.md

 `autopairs.nvim` adds functionality for automatically closing opening parentheses, brackets, and quotes.
 Part of the configuration also exists in the LSP config file, since `autopairs` and `cmp` hook together for some autocomplete functionality.

+## Leap

+`leap.nvim` is an amazing tool for effortlessly moving around a document without the mouse.
+Here are the default keybindings:
+- `s{character 1}{character 2}` jump forward to word starting with these 2 characters anywhere below the cursor
+- `S{character 1}{character 2}` jump backward to word starting with these 2 characters anywhere above the cursor